It'll End in Tears: Side one

 Gordon Sharp (aka Cindy Sharp or Cinder) performing in 2009.
 Sharp sings "Kangaroo", "Fond Affections" and "A Single Wish".

 The album opens with "Kangaroo", the first of two covers from Big Star's album Third/Sister Lovers, recorded in 1974.
-Although Big Star's singer and songwriter, Alex Chilton's music was largely forgotten by the early 1980s, the track was a favourite of Watts-Russell's: he described it as "a cross between the Velvet Underground and Syd Barrett on heroin".
+Although Big Star's singer and songwriter Alex Chilton's music was largely forgotten by the early 1980s, the track was a favourite of Watts-Russell's: he described it as "a cross between the Velvet Underground and Syd Barrett on heroin".
 Cinder Sharp of Cindytalk provided vocals, accompanied by an arrangement by Raymonde, who stripped the music to a dominant bass-line played with a pick on an eight-string Ibanez Musician bass.
-He is accompanied by a flute played by Raymonde on a Yamaha DX7, and cello parts added by Martin McCarrick of Siouxsie and the Banshees.
+He is accompanied by a flute played by Raymonde on a Yamaha DX7 and cello parts added by Martin McCarrick of Siouxsie and the Banshees.

 Elizabeth Fraser provides vocals for "Song to the Siren" and "Another Day".

-The cover of Tim Buckley and Larry Beckett's "Song to the Siren" is by far the album's best-known track.
+The cover of Buckley and Larry Beckett's "Song to the Siren" is by far the album's best-known track.
 It is sung by Fraser, with sparse guitar parts added by Guthrie.
-The song's eerie and affecting lyrics contain what Aston describes as "images of the sea, doomed romance and drowning", described by Watts-Russell as alluding to "the inevitable damage that love causes".
-The original is from the point of view of a sailor encountering sirens from Homer's Odyssey, however, Fraser's vocals seem to reverse the roles in that she becomes the siren.
+The song's eerie and affecting lyrics contain what Aston calls "images of the sea, doomed romance and drowning", which Watts-Russell describes as alluding to "the inevitable damage that love causes".
+The original is sung from the point of view of a sailor encountering sirens from Homer's Odyssey; however, Fraser's vocals seem to reverse the roles in that she becomes the siren.
 The Cocteau Twins were unhappy with the track's commercial success.
-They worried both that it would overshadow their own careers and resented that they were not given royalties.
-Guthrie later said that he "hated" the original versions of the songs TMC had covered, and that he found TMC "pretentious and miserable".
+They worried that it would overshadow their own careers and resented not being given royalties.
+Guthrie later said that he "hated" the original versions of the songs TMC had covered and found TMC "pretentious and miserable".

 The second Big Star cover, "Holocaust", was arranged by Raymond and sung by Howard Devoto of the Buzzcocks and Magazine.
 The original was written when Chilton was at a low point in his life and contains numerous allusions to addiction.
-Devoto said that he "knew the name Big Star, but not their music", but agreed to participate having been impressed by the cover of "Song to the Siren".
+Devoto said that he "knew the name Big Star, but not their music", but agreed to participate, having been impressed by the cover of "Song to the Siren".

 "Fond Affections" is a cover of a 1980 song by 4AD band Rema-Rema, written by Gary Asquith and Marco Pirroni (formerly of Adam and the Ants).
 In the TMC version, Sharp sings over Raymonde's sparse arrangement.
-Both the vocals and music are very different to the theatrical original.
+Both the vocals and music differ significantly from the theatrical original.